ppaml-op3/insomnia/docs/guide.md

 Data type constructors may appear partially applied.  `Either` and `Either Int` are both valid, in addition to `Either Int Bool`.
-Value constructors may aloso be used partially applied.
+Value constructors may also be used partially applied.

 ##### Abstract type declarations #####